 AMD: Another artist who has had an incredible year is Eyvind Blix.
 Released on what I think is the best record label out of Asia, this track is part of the top 3 best VA compilations I’ve ever had the pleasure of adding to my collection.
 It’s a beautiful mix of chaos and order, with incredibly soothing undertones.

 Synthek – Loser [Attic Music, 2017]

 AMD: Though Synthek and Attic Music aren’t as prominent in the hypnotic techno scene, there is absolutely no doubt that they both release plenty of quality music deserving of such attention.
 Another one of my “checkpoint” tracks that feels like the perfect halfway point between TGP vibes going into a Polegroup sound.
 Top-notch.

 Atom Heart – Adobe [Delirium, 1994]

 AMD: Music is timeless, and I believe tracks like this are here to constantly remind us of that fact.
 I have to thank my good friend and mentor Damon Bradley for having introduced this to me.
-As I wasn’t exactly raised in dance music, a lot of my influences are more recent than many great DJs that have been immersed in the world for a majority of their lives.
+As I wasn’t exactly raised in dance music, a lot of my influences are more recent than many great DJs who have been immersed in the world for the majority of their lives.
 Now I have something to look back to as a reference whenever I feel the need to educate myself on the rich history of dance music.